dlt-hub/dlt/docs/website/blog/2024-07-08-how-dlt-uses-apache-arrow.md

 ### Loading

-load is I/O intensive (and in some cases also compute intensive).
+Load is I/O intensive (and in some cases also compute intensive).

 The data files persisted during normalize are loaded into the destination.
 How this is done differs per destination.